hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 While type-level linear algebra is interesting, we may not ever want to allow this in the language to avoid significant implementation complexity, and we definitely want to disallow this expressivity in this proposal.

-However, how to impose restrictions on same-length and same-type requirements is an open question.
+However, how to impose restrictions on same-shape and same-type requirements is an open question.
 One possibility is to disallow these requirements entirely, but doing so would likely be too limiting.
 Another possibility is to formalize the concept of the structure or “shape” of a pack, where a shape is one of:

 * A single element, such as a non-pack type parameter or concrete type
 * An abstract shape that is specific to a pack parameter